Partnership Compact and Strategic Business Plan 2023-2024

 5.1 The frequency of LSAB meetings

 The Board meets four times a year.
-Board meeting dates will be set as far in advance as possible to ensure availability of all board members.
+Board meeting dates will be set as far in advance as possible (normally 12 months) to ensure availability of all board members.

 5.2 LSAB Sub-Groups

 LSAB work activities are designed to achieve results in the most effective and efficient ways.
-This may include formal Sub-Groups meeting on a planned regular basis or through smaller specific Task and Finish Groups, workshops or other consultative events.
-This may include electronic consultation methods.
+This may include formal Sub-Groups meeting on a planned regular basis or through smaller specific Task and Finish Groups, workshops, or other consultative events.

 Membership of these groups will reflect a range of agencies across Lewisham.
 They may also include individuals with specialist knowledge or the ability to add value to achieving and implementing planned objectives.